Why would you opt for a central heating fire?

 Another lovely option is a fire with a tunnel view.
 This model can be placed between two rooms, allowing you to enjoy the ambience and heat from both sides.
 The space-saving solution offers a central heating fire with a ‘water jacket’ as a surround in which the water tank is located around the fireplace.

 Installation and maintenance of a central heating fire

 Before deciding, obtain proper information about the necessary capacity for your fire and the possibility to install a central heating fire in your property.
 It is also recommended to have an authorised fitter to install the central heating fire.
 That way, you can be sure that the installation is done properly, you prevent problems at later stages and you are assured of the correct capacity.

 Just like with gas fires and regular wood fires, it is important to have your central heating fire maintained regularly.
 You can routinely remove the ashes from the air supply duct.
 Furthermore, the chimney needs to be swept, with the frequency depending on how often the fire is run and the type of wood that you use.

 What else should you consider when planning to buy a central heating fire?

 Fuel is, of course, indispensable for burning your central heating fire.
-Nowadays, you can choose wood or pellets.
-Pellets are granules that are made from pressed wood residues and are known for burning very efficiently.
-Moreover, a pellet stove can be equipped with an automatic reservoir.
-But many other wood types are available for very efficient burning in modern wood fires and stoves.
+There are many types of wood in contemporary wood fires and stoves that ensure a very efficient combustion.
 Most important is that the wood is dried well and is stored in a dry place.
 Therefore, a good storage place for your firewood is also important.